View Dyslexie font | View high contrast

 For lecture style events/sessions:

-• reserve some seating at the front of the venue for wheelchair users, people who lip read or need to be close to the interpreters.
+• reserve some seating at the front of the venue for wheelchair users, people who lip read or need to be close to Auslan interpreters, or people with low vision or decreased hearing.

 For workshop style events/sessions: